Grammar (spec/grammar.ebnf)

 fn_type = '(' '@' type type* ')' ;

 (* generic_inst: type application at TYPE position.
-The args are base
+The leading IDENT names

 Applies to both generic FUNCTIONS (call-site type args, e.g.